-Element Per Reference At t he end of training the person must be able to: 1.
-1. Use level crossings (a) identify the responsibilities of Qualified Workers in chacrossings NGE 216 NPR 715 (b) follow the correct procedure if there is missing, damaged or faulty warning equipment or gates at a level crossing NPR 717 (c) identify and describe the different types of level crossings (d) interpret Type F level crossing trackside signs (e) fulfil the duties of a Qualified Worker at a level crossing with manually operated gates (f) authorise the re-opening of gates at attended locations (g) follow the correct procedure if there are open gates at a private level crossing 2.
-F level crossings (a) fulfil the duties of a Qualified Worker in charge of manually NGE 218 (1-) operated warning equipment NPR 715 (b) perform the duties of a Handsignaller to protect a level crossing NPR 716 NPR 717
+Element Pe Reference At the end of training the person must be able to: 1.
+Use level crossings (a) identify the responsibilities of Qualified Workers in charge of level crossings NGE 216 NPR 715 (b) follow the correct procedure if there is missing, damaged or faulty warning equipment or gates at a level crossing NPR 717 (c) identify and describe the different types of level crossings (d) interpret Type F level crossing trackside signs (e) fulfil the duties of a Qualified Worker at a level crossing with manually operated gates (f) authorise the re-opening of gates at attended locations (g) follow the correct procedure if there are open gates at a private level crossing 2.
+Test and manage Type (a) fulfil the duties of a Qualified Worker in charge of manually NGE 218 F level crossings operated warning equipment NPR 715 (b) perform the duties of a Handsignaller to protect a level crossing NPR 716 NPR 717